Massage. Yoga. Personal Training.

 Yet, this is so much easier said than done.
 Without guidance, without strategies , it may feel entirely overwhelming to think we can do anything on our own, to make a difference.

-So becomes incredibly important to have tools in your tool belt for effecting change, and creating the way in which you interact within your sphere of influence.
+These days it it more important than ever, to have an array of tools in your tool belt for mitigating stress and creating positive ways to interface with your sphere of influence.

 I teach wellness because it invites us look at ourselves and the world around us in a more honest and meaningful way.
 I teach because no matter what we perceive is going on externally, an embodied practice gives us a productive way to explore what's going on internally.
 Being physical helps us uncover what we're running from and maps a path by which we can breath through it.